 UL Label: A label affixed to packaging indicating the level of fire and/or wind resistance of asphalt roofing.

-Underlayment: Material placed beneath roofing, such as asphalt-saturated felt or specially engineered synthetic materials, to provide additional protection for the roof deck.
+Underlayment: Material placed beneath roofing, such as asphalt-saturated felt or specially engineered synthetic materials, to provide extra protection for the roof deck.

 V